vpnet/GettingAndCleaningData/README.md

 - Merges the test and train datasets
 - Converts the activity and subject columns into factors
 - Creates a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.

-The end result is shown in the file run_analysis_tidy.txt.
+- Produces the file run_analysis_tidy.txt with the tidy data.